-Given the differences in size and complexity of branches, it has been deemed important to take account of the principle of proportionality, and this has been done by aligning this boundary with the concept of significant branches, as defined in Article 51 of the CRD.
-In particular, it is possible that in the case of significant branches a college of supervisors has been established, and the ITS allows the use of this setting to exchange information, thus reducing the cost for the involved authorities.
-(NB: a branch can be considered significant if it has a market share - in terms of deposits - of 2% or higher in the local market, or if its suspension on systemic liquidity, payment, clearing and settlement systems in the local market can be significant, or because of the importance of the branch according to the number of clients in the local market).
+Given the differences in size and complexity of branches, it has been deemed important to take account of the principle of proportionality, and this has been done by aligning this boundary with the concept of significant branches, as defined in Article 51 CRD.
+In particular, it is possible that in the case of significant branches a college of supervisors has been established, and the ITS allows the use of this setting to exchange information, thus reducing the cost for the authorities involved.